Towards Bootstrapping F-theory

 We have not gone beyond $O(a_n^{-2})$ in \eqref{int-actions} because all such terms give zero when the correlation functions in \eqref{corr-results} are analytically continued.
+This is because the higher-point functions (and the one-point function after order $1/N$) always have a $\Gamma[k_i]$ in the denominator and its divergence for $k_i \leq 0$ is only cancelled in special cases.
 More precisely, the following conditions dictate which terms need to be considered. \begin{enumerate} \item Order $N$ contributions vanish when $k \leq -2$. \item Order $1$ contributions from the one-point function vanish when $k \leq -1$.
 Order $1$ contributions from the two-point function vanish when at least one exponent is non-positive and $k_1 + k_2 \neq 0$. \item Order $1/N$ contributions vanish when at least one exponent is non-positive. \end{enumerate} The leading large $N$ part of the two-point function is therefore the only part of \eqref{corr-results} where the large eigenvalue expansion of one operator is not guaranteed to truncate.
 Arbitrarily negative powers of $a$ are allowed as long as they are paired with equal and opposite powers of $a$ from the other operator.
 These terms, which are always $O(N^0 \lambda^0)$, are the most difficult to account for because they will be missed if we try to take the large eigenvalue expansion of both operators.

 With this caveat in mind, the only three correlators that can contribute are \es{nonzero-corrs}{ \left < \text{tr} \, a^{-2} \right > &= -\frac{16 N \pi^2}{\lambda}\,, \\ \left < \text{tr} \, \log a \, \text{tr} \, \log a \right >_\mathrm{conn} &= \frac{1}{2} \log \lambda - \log \pi - 2 \log 2 + \frac{1}{8N}\,, \\ \left < \text{tr} \, \log a \, \text{tr} \, \log a \, \text{tr} \, \log a \right >_\mathrm{conn} &= \frac{1}{4N}\,, } which do not have any perturbative large $N$ corrections.
 We can therefore compute the $O(\mu^4)$ contribution to the perturbative free energy defined in \cite{Behan:2023fqq} as.